emerald-dao/1-non-fungible-token/README.md

 This will set up the user's account so it can receive NFTs.

 > Try clicking `Get NFTs`.
 You will see no NFTs appear.
-So let's transfer some from the other account!
+So let's mint some NFTs!

 # ✏️ Checkpoint 3: Minting the NFT’s